Cardiovascular Health & Diabetes Research Track | NYU Langone Health

 NYU Langone’s Division of Health and Behavior features a Cardiovascular Health and Diabetes Research Track, a part of the Section for Health Equity.

-We use data from community health research and needs assessments, peer-reviewed literature, and ongoing discussions with national and local community leaders to address cardiovascular and diabetes disparities in diverse racial and ethnic minority and immigrant communities.
+We use data from community health research and needs assessments, peer-reviewed literature, and ongoing discussions with national and local community leaders to address cardiovascular and diabetes disparities in racial and ethnic minority and immigrant communities.
 The high disease burden and the lack of effective, culturally relevant health interventions across minority populations, including Black, Latinx, and Asian communities, highlight the need for multilevel strategies to improve health.

 Diabetes Research, Education, and Action for Minorities Initiative